freirerene/mt5data/README.md

 One should be able to easily adapt it to run on windows -- just put the `WINDOWS/windowsSTOCKS.py` inside your `get_stocks_history` (from `GETDATA.py`).
 No need to use `subprocess`.

 As a bonus I also wrote a little function to get the mini-futures codes

+## Notes

+This does not work via ssh.
+You have to have access to the desktop (so metatrader can run).

+Also, new server (in MTserver) to streamline the proccess.